Take Action

 Abstract

-Teamwork pervades modern production and organizations, yet teamwork can make individual roles difficult to ascertain.
-In assigning individual rewards, the “Matthew Effect” suggests that communities presume eminent team members are responsible for great outcomes, reducing the credit that accrues to less eminent team members.
-We study this phenomenon in reverse, investigating credit sharing for damaging events.
-Our empirical context is article retractions in the sciences and the effect these negative events impose on citations to the authors' prior work.
-We find that retractions impose little citation penalty on eminent coauthors, but less eminent coauthors face substantial citation declines, especially when teamed with an eminent author.
+Teamwork pervades modern production, yet teamwork can make individual roles difficult to ascertain.
+The “Matthew Effect” suggests that communities reward eminent team members for great outcomes at the expense of less eminent team members.
+We study this phenomenon in reverse, investigating credit-sharing after damaging events.
+Our context is article retractions in the sciences.
+We find that retractions impose little citation penalty on the prior work of eminent coauthors, but less eminent coauthors experience substantial citation declines, especially when teamed with eminent authors.
 These findings suggest a “Reverse Matthew Effect” for team-produced negative events.
 A Bayesian model provides a candidate interpretation.

 Type